jaysun025/MERN-Auth-API-1/README.md

 - /signup: a POST route that will create a new user in the database
 - /signin: a POST route that will create a new authorization token for the user
-- /signout: a DELETE route that will invalidate the user's authorization token (but not delete the user from the database so they don't need to sign up after every time they sign in).

 ```js
 // SIGN UP